SeisoLLC/goat/README.md

 # Grand Opinionated AutoTester (GOAT)

 The Grand Opinionated AutoTester (GOAT) automatically applies Seiso's policy as code.
-This project is designed to be easier to understand and more opinionated than other open source multi-linter projects, and easily extended to enforce Seiso-specific policies.
+This project is designed to be easier to understand and more opinionated than other open source multi-linter projects, and easily extended to programmatically enforce Seiso policies.

 ## Getting Started